MechatronicBeing/resources-comics/README.md

 > A feel-good comic series that will make you laugh out loud, brighten up your day, and make you smile.
 > It bring back the old charms of the good' old classic cartoon that we saw when we were young.
 > For everyone.
-> "**Wuffle** is different from other wolves.
-While most wolves are sneaky and tricky, Wuffle is innocent, naive, and kind-hearted, always willing to help people without expecting anything in return."
+> "**Wuffle** is a wolf with a big heart.
+Currently, he's living as a farmer in a barn that is on a hill near Gingerbread Village.
+He never turns away from people who needs a helping hand.
+He is also willing to help them out not expecting anything in return.
+However **Wuffle** tends to be naive and too trusting which often brings him unexpected trouble."
 > Wuffle comics uses [**"CC0 1.0 Universal (CC0 1.0)"** or **"NO COPYRIGHT"** policy](/wuffle/license.md) : you can copy, modify, distribute, and perform the work, even for commercial purposes, all without asking permission.

 ## Licenses